irenealgi/irenealegre.com/ux-process.md

 ### User flows
 User flows don't necessarily represent everything that happens online.
 In fact, user flows are meant to represent everything that happens from the moment Suzanne realises she's too overweight to the moment she feels super happy she's lost those 15kg.
 Is all of that going to happen within the realm of the product?
 Heck no!
 But Suzanne going to spinning classes and cooking yummy broccoli recipes will also be part of the user flow.

-My **user flows also involve storyboarding**, because I'm terrible at drawing but *that* I can do, and I enjoy it.
+My **user flows also involve storyboarding**, because I enjoy drawing cute comic strips with characters (I mean, users).

 ### Wireflows or screen flows
 Now, this is when I start doing diagrams.
 I know, they are not as exciting as sketches or wireframes, but this is just what I do.